 Step 1: Generate an MEK

-The master encryption key (MEK) is the root credential that you use to authorize clients to access encrypted data.
-For security reasons, the encrypted database does not hold or manage your MEK.
+The MEK is the root credential that you use to authorize clients to access encrypted data.
+For security reasons, the encrypted database does not store or manage your MEK.
 It also does not provide MEK generation or backup services.
-You must generate the MEK yourself.
-The storage and management of the MEK are critical to database security.
-We recommend that you back up your MEK properly.
+You are responsible for generating the MEK.
+Storing and managing the MEK is critical to database security.
+Therefore, we recommend that you back up your MEK securely.

 MEK: The MEK is transmitted from the client to the database server using a secure asymmetric key encryption protocol.
 This allows the server and client to share the same key for secure data transmission through symmetric encryption.